Martina Navratilova diagnosed with early-stage throat and breast cancer

 Navratilova’s representatives confirmed the nine-time Wimbledon champion will undergo treatment this month

-Martina Navratilova has announced she has been diagnosed with stage-one throat and breast cancer.
+Martina Navratilova has announced she has been diagnosed with stage-one throat and breast cancers.

 The 18-time grand slam singles champion and most successful player in Wimbledon history said she will “fight with all I have got” after an enlarged lymph node was found in her neck in November.

-Tests subsequently led to a suspicious form being discovered in her breast, but the cancer is also said to be in the early stages.
+Tests subsequently led to a suspicious form being discovered in her breast, but both cancers – unrelated to one another – are said to be in the early stages.

-Navratilova underwent treatement on a first bout of breast cancer 13 years ago, where she was given the all-clear.
+Navratilova underwent treatment for her first bout of breast cancer 13 years ago, where she was given the all-clear.

 The 66-year-old said: “This double whammy is serious but still fixable.
 I’m hoping for a favourable outcome.
 It’s going to stink for a while but I’ll fight with all I have got.”